How bankruptcy was the best thing that happened to me

 I knew I had to stop.

-But this time, I felt relieved.
+But you know what?
+This time, I felt relieved.

-My heart stopped racing, and I started to lose some weight.
+My heart stopped racing and I started to lose some weight.

 You can also listen to my content as podcasts